Motorcycle Accident Attorney Dedicated To Helping Accident Victims In Indiana

 Unlike car drivers, motorcyclists have no side buffer, no front or rear end to take the impact, and will immediately come into contact with the hard ground if they fall from their bike.
-As a result, the injuries which can be sustained in these incidents can be substantial and commonly include:
+As a result, the injuries that can be sustained in these incidents can be substantial and commonly include:

-- Traumatic Brain Injuries: According to research conducted by the NHTSA, 15% of helmeted and 21% of unhelmeted riders from a group of 104,472 motorcyclists suffered a traumatic brain injury.
+- Traumatic brain injuries: According to research conducted by the NHTSA, 15% of helmeted and 21% of unhelmeted riders from a group of 104,472 motorcyclists suffered a traumatic brain injury.
 In addition, a traumatic brain injury was the leading cause of death in 54% of all riders that were involved in fatal crashes.
 A traumatic brain injury (TBI) occurs when a person’s head is hit or bumped – injuries common in motorcycle accidents.
 The injury can impede the operating functions of the brain, and this can result in tearing, bruising, or bleeding on the brain, all of which have the potential to result in long-term damage or death.
 Those who survive may be left with depression, impaired cognitive function, memory issues, changes in personality, impaired sensation, and issues with movement.

-- Spinal Cord Injuries: If the spinal cord is injured during the impact, paralysis can occur.
+- Spinal cord injuries: If the spinal cord is injured during the impact, paralysis can occur.
 This could be paraplegia, affecting the lower extremities only, or quadriplegia, in which all four limbs plus the torso are affected, and the victim is paralyzed from the neck down.
 This will usually result in permanent disability.

-- Lower Extremity Injuries: In motorcycle accidents, leg injuries are extremely common, and this can include breaks, fractures, and damage to soft-tissue.
+- Lower extremity injuries: In motorcycle accidents, leg injuries are extremely common, and this can include breaks, fractures and damage to soft tissue.

-- Internal Injuries: Blunt force trauma commonly results in damage to internal organs and internal bleeding.
+- Internal injuries: Blunt force trauma commonly results in damage to internal organs and internal bleeding.
 This can be fatal if not detected early enough.
 Organs may also suffer from penetration trauma if glass or sharp debris pierce the skin during the accident.

-- Road Rash: As mentioned, motorcycle riders have limited protection when compared to car drivers, and so they will make more immediate contact with the ground in the event of an accident.
+- Road rash: As mentioned, motorcycle riders have limited protection when compared to car drivers, and so they will make more immediate contact with the ground in the event of an accident.
 This can result in “road rash,” and may result in infections or long-term scarring.

 What Can I Do?